karkman/MMB-114_Genomics/Exercises/03-Genome-assembly.md

 Spades also outputs soemthing called an assembly graph.
 It's a visual representation of the assembly.
 Download the file `*.gfa` and open it with `Bandage`.

-We wil go thru the steps together onvc ethe files is loaded.
+We will go thru the steps together once the file is loaded in `Bandage`.